 What they're fighting for is a 55-35 split on who's responsible for the shutdown in the direction of the president.

-Okay, so let's assume this others voted for uh uh twenty-five billion for a wall uh what is it, five, six years ago if I remember correctly.
+And they, on that basis, are refusing to talk, notwithstanding the fact that others voted for $25 billion for a wall, what is it, five, six years ago, if I remember correctly.

-They s all the things they said they wanted, obviously furloughed employees were not that important to them.
+All the things they said they wanted, obviously furloughed employees were not that important to them.

-Obviously, dreamers are not that important to them.
+Obviously, DREAMers are not that important to them.

 Absolutely.

-And what this is all about is about 2020 politics, because they're still upset that he got elected.
+And what this is all about is about 2020 politics because they're still upset that he got elected.

-They're still upset that we beat the DC establishment in 2016, and they're not going to give him anything to run on.
+And they're not going to give him anything to run on.

-They will they will punish Docker recipients, they will risk the national security.
+They will risk the national security.

-So the Democrats, while it doesn't resonate the security issues with them as much, the economic issues, which the president hasn't played that message yet.
+So the Democrats, while it doesn't resonate the security issues with them as much, the economic issues, which the president hasn't played that message yet, that what Democrats care about.

-They're jumping the line ahead of people who are doing it right, waiting years, spending millions of dollars, not millions, but spending personally thousands of dollars to get here legally, and uh uh the Democrats are saying no.
+They're jumping the line ahead of people who are doing it right, waiting years, spending millions of dollars, not millions, but spending personally thousands of dollars to get here illegally.

-And what it's all about is the deranged Democratic primary, because when we won in 2016, Donald Trump ran as the most anti-Obama candidate, anti-Clinton candidate in the field.
+Because when we won in 2016, Donald Trump ran as the most anti-Obama candidate, anti-Clinton candidate in the field.

-I say I used to say to him, you need to get up every morning and attack Obama and Hillary on their policies.
+I used to say to him, you need to get up every morning and attack Obama and Hillary on their policies.

-And he said, Okay, I can do that.
+And he said, okay, I can do that.

 Well, now it's the reverse.

-The Democrats, 90% of them, over 90% dislike the president, the primary voters, the socialists, and they're in a contest now with 30 some odd candidates to see who's the most deranged that can win their primaries and be the opponents to Donald Trump, and that's what's going on right now.
+And they're in a contest now with 30 some-odd candidates to see who's the most deranged that can win their primaries and be the opponents to Donald Trump.

-So they're not gonna give him anything, and Doug was exactly right.
+So they're not going to give him anything.

-We should have declared an emergency a month ago and gone through the courts because Pelosi and Schumer are not going to give him a single vote between now and November 2013.
+We should have declared an emergency a month ago and gone through the courts because Pelosi and Schumer are not going to give him a single vote between now and November 2010.

 But that's the point.

-If the president is making the case that this is about preventing fentanyl heroin from getting into the country and having dangerous cartels and and gang members getting into the country, the high cost of human and drug trafficking, the numbers of crimes that have been committed against innocent Americans because we don't vet people, and all they're standing for is to destroy Trump.
+If the president is making the case that this is about preventing fentanyl, heroin from getting into the country and having dangerous cartels and gang members getting into the country, the high cost of human and drug trafficking, the numbers of crimes that have been committed against innocent Americans because we don't vet people, and all they're standing for is to destroy Trump.

 At this point, I actually think the timing worked out perfectly for the president.